gburkle/Kraken/README.md

 EXTRA: streamer_removal.py

-This script will find and delete any instances of streamerdata "hidden" folder and streamer malware links.
+This script will find and delete any instances of streamerdata "hidden" folders, and streamer malware links.